AQaddora/EducationalPlatform/README.md

 ![ScreenShot](sceenshots/14.PNG)

-#Permissions
+#permissions

 1. Internet
 2. Network state

-#Promo-Video
+#promo-video
 (Click for full video)
 [![Watch the video](https://raw.githubusercontent.com/AQaddora/EducationalPlatform/master/sceenshots/2.PNG)](https://youtu.be/N_pD-bsX4Wc)

-#Contact-Information
+#contact-information
-For personal feedback or questions feel free to contact me via the mail address, which is mentioned on my [Github profile](https://github.com/JobGetabu).
-If you have found any bugs or want to post a feature request please use the [bugtracker](https://github.com/JobGetabu/Darasa-IEEEMadC/issues) to report them.
+For personal feedback or questions feel free to contact me via the mail address, which is mentioned on my [Github profile](https://github.com/AQaddora).
+If you have found any bugs or want to post a feature request please use the [bugtracker](https://github.com/AQaddora/EducationalPlatform/issues) to report them. you can also email us at:
+AQaddora@ieee.org OR MYounis@ieee.org

 [![Open Source Love](https://badges.frapsoft.com/os/v2/open-source-200x33.png?v=103)](https://github.com/ellerbrock/open-source-badge/)